ucan-wg/awake/README.md

    ⋮                         ⋮                          ⋮
 ```

-In this step, the Requestor broadcasts a temporary DID, and some criterea that a Responder MUST provide in STep 3 (FIXME).
+In this step, the Requestor broadcasts a temporary DID, and some criterea that a Responder MUST provide in [§3.3](https://github.com/ucan-wg/awake/blob/port/README.md#33-responder-establishes-point-to-point-session).
 Both pieces of information are sent in a single message.
 This request payload MUST contain the `did` and `caps` fields.
 The `caps` field MAY be an empty array.

 The payload stage MUST be signalled by the message type `"awake/init"`.